Language: EN

 Anonymous types in C# are a feature that allows us to create objects at runtime without having to explicitly define a class.

-They provide a quick and convenient way to encapsulate a set of properties in a single object without having to define a specific class for it.
+They provide a quick and convenient way to encapsulate a set of properties into a single object without having to define a specific class for it.

-These types were introduced in C# 3.0 and are commonly used in scenarios where temporary data storage is needed, such as in LINQ queries.
+These types were introduced in C# 3.0 and are commonly used in scenarios where temporary data needs to be stored (such as in LINQ queries).

-Some of the features of anonymous types are:
+Some of the characteristics of anonymous types are,

 • Immutability: Once created, an anonymous type cannot change its properties.